Tonefront/Angularv6-GoogleMapsJS/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` and then navigate to `http://localhost:4200/` or `ng serve --open` for a dev server.
 The app will automatically reload if you change any of the source files.